 I’ve always had a real soft spot for tartan.
 I love the idea of skirts, jackets, coats and dresses in it.
-Funnily enough I never wear button up shirts and I don’t posses a single one so I wouldn’t wear a tartan patterned shirt, but any other garment is fair game.
-Even more strangely, for someone who loves tartan there was very little represented in my wardrobe apart from one skirt.
+Funnily enough, I never wear button up shirts and I don’t possess a single one so I wouldn’t wear a tartan patterned shirt, but any other garment is fair game.
+Even more strangely, for someone who loves tartan, there was very little represented in my wardrobe apart from one skirt.
 I was therefore pretty excited to find this lovely pure wool fabric in Barry’s Fabrics last September when I attended the SewBrum meet up in Birmingham(UK).